-London Heathrow Airport is at about 26 km from the center of town, but really well connected.
-You will have several options to get from Heathrow to London, which include train, metro, taxis, private transfer and bus.
+London Heathrow Airport is at about 26 km (little over 16 miles) from the center of town, but really well connected.
+You will have several options to travel to the city center – train, metro, taxi, private transfer and bus.

-The train is by far the easiest way to get from Heathrow to London, not to mention the fastest and most comfortable.
+The train is by far the easiest way to get from Heathrow to London, as well as the fastest and most comfortable.

 Heathrow Express trains run from around 5:15 am to just about midnight daily.
-Heathrow Express runs to Paddington Train Station from about 5:15 am to midnight, daily.
+Heathrow Express runs to Paddington Train Station from 5:17 am to 00:03 am, daily.
 Trains depart every 15 minutes and take just 15 minutes to get there.
-What’s great about the train is that there are steps-free access points, so that even if you have lots of luggage you won’t have to fiddle with steps.
+What’s great about the train is that there are steps-free access points, so even if you have lots of luggage you won’t have to fiddle with steps.
 The train is clean, comfortable, and even has wi-fi.

-These are the current Heathrow Express ticket costs:
+These are the current Heathrow Express ticket options:

-- If you buy your tickets more than 90 days before your travel date, they can be as cheap as £5.50 GBP (around $7 USD) for one way tickets for weekend travel and from £12.10 GBP ($15.8 USD) if you intend to travel on weekdays.
+If you buy your tickets more than 90 days before your travel date, they can be as cheap as £5.50 GBP (that’s less $7 USD) for one way tickets.

 You can buy tickets online or via the Heathrow Express app, or last minute at the station located inside the airport (but it will be more expensive!).
 Alternatively, you can check the timetable here and get your train tickets here.

 Traveling from Heathrow to London by metro – or tube, as locals call it – is significantly cheaper, but not nearly as comfortable as the train.
-The metro tends to get incredibly crowded, especially as you approach central London; there are only few places on the carriage where you can place your suitcase and in order to get out of most metro stations you will have to use an escalator and – occasionally – walk up the stairs carrying your luggage.
-A real hassle, if you ask me – unless you are traveling really light.
+The metro can get crowded, especially as you approach central London; there are only few places on the carriage where you can place your suitcase and in order to get out of most metro stations you will have to use an escalator and – occasionally – walk up the stairs carrying your luggage.

 Another good option is the London Travelcard for one or more days – this is probably the best options if you think you will be using the metro a lot.

-Finally, you can get a Pass as You Go with Contactless, which much like the Oyster Card gives you access to several discounts.
-It’s a way of using your credit card or Apple Pay as a touch-in touch-out, pretty much as you’d do with the Oyster Card actually.
+Finally, you can use a contactless credit or debit card or Apple Pay as a touch-in touch-out, pretty much as you’d do with the Oyster Card.
 The only issue is that it doesn’t work with some Mastercards and Maestro issued in the US, Canada and the Netherlands, and some Visa cards issued outside the UK.

-Direct buses from Heathrow to London Victoria Station (from where you can transfer to the District and Circle lines or to the Victoria line) are offered by National Express.
-Buses depart every hour, and every 15 minutes during peak time.
-A one way ticket costs £10 GBP ($13 USD), whereas a round-trip ticket (with the return ticket within 30 days of your outbound one) costs £16 GBP (around $21 USD).
-If you are uncertain of your return date, you can opt for an “open return” ticket which costs £18.40 GBP ($24 USD).
+If you are uncertain of your return date, you can opt for an “open return” ticket which is valid for 3 months from your travel out dates and costs £20 GBP (little over $24 USD).
 You can buy tickets directly at the airport, but they are much cheaper if you buy them online in advance.
 You can get them on National Express website here.

 The journey takes about 45 minutes to an hour, depending on traffic.

-GOOD TO KNOW: Megabus is a valid alternative for buses from Heathrow to London Victoria Station.
-There are two daily departures and tickets cost just under £10 GBP ($13 USD).
+Megabus is a valid alternative for buses from Heathrow to London Victoria Station.
+There are 25 daily departures and tickets start at £5.54 GBP ($6.70 USD) one way.

-Although there are taxis running from Heathrow to London, I hardly recommend using this mode of transportation.
-Although black cabs can use the bus lane, in London, and there is a flat rate going from London to the airport, it doesn’t work the same the other way around, so they can be terribly expensive as there is no flat fee – you can check out the fares here.
+Black cabs can use the bus lane, and there is a flat rate going from London to the airport, but it doesn’t work the same the other way around, so getting a taxi can be terribly expensive – you can check out the fares here.
 And you may even have to wait in line to get a taxi!

-GOOD TO KNOW: Uber lost its license in London when it was found that more than 14000 trips were taken with drivers who used a fake identity on the app, so this is no longer an option to travel from Heathrow Airport to central London.
-A good alternative to Uber is GETT, which has fixed prices to travel from Heathrow Airport to central London (it can be anything between £45 and £60 GBP – so between $60 and $80).
-You will need to download the app and to have internet connection in order to use GETT.
+Uber is once again available to travel from Heathrow Airport to central London.
+A good alternative to Uber is GETT, which has fixed prices to travel from Heathrow Airport to central London (it can be anything between £45 and £60 GBP – so between $55 and $72.50 USD).
+You will need to download the app and have internet connection in order to use GETT.

-Private transfers are a significantly better alternative to taxis to get from Heathrow to London.
+Private transfers are a significantly better alternative to taxis.
 They offer door-to-door service; they will wait for you at the gate and – depending on which service you hired – will wait even if your flight is delayed; you don’t have to worry about luggage and you can book them online – and even cancel up to 3 hours in advance and receive a full refund.
 You can even pick the kind of car you want!
-They are honestly a very viable option if you are traveling in a small group.
+They are a very viable option if you are traveling in a small group.

 BONUS!
 How To Get From Heathrow To Other Airports In London

 I don’t really recommend getting connecting flights from two different airports in London, as they are quite a way one from the other.
-If this is the only option you have, make sure to leave enough time to go through customs and pick your luggage at Heathrow and then move to the other airport, check in and go through security again.
-You will have a few options to transfer – the easiest one is obviously by private transfer.
+If this is the only option you have, leave enough time to go through customs and pick your luggage at Heathrow and move to the other airport, check in and go through security again.

 How to get from Heathrow to Stansted

-Stansted Airport is where more budget airlines fly from in London.
-It’s at 96 km from Heathrow, in Essex County.
-In other words, it is far and getting there may be a nightmare, and I recommend avoiding booking flights on the same day if you really need to fly from Stansted.
-Alternatively, give yourself at least 7 hours between the two flights, and factor in two hours as a minimum to transfer between the two.
+Stansted Airport is where most budget airlines fly from London.
+It’s 96 km (59.6 miles) from Heathrow, in Essex County.
+It’s actually best not to book flights on the same day if you really need to fly from Stansted.
+Alternatively, give yourself at least 7 hours between the two flights, and factor in two hours as a minimum to transfer from one airport to the other.

 The easiest option to get from Heathrow to London Stansted Airport is by far the bus.
-There are direct National Express buses connecting the two airports that depart every 30 to 60 minutes – depending on the time of day.
-The journey lasts around an hour and a half and if you book it ahead of time on the National Express buses website it can cost as little as £15 GBP (around $20 USD).
+There are 9 daily direct National Express buses connecting the two airports.
+The journey lasts around 1 hour and 20 minutes and if you book it ahead of time on the National Express buses website it can cost as little as £15 GBP (around $18 USD).

-GOOD TO KNOW: Add a good 20 minutes if you are traveling from Heathrow terminals 4 or 5.
+Add a good 20 minutes to your overall travel time if you are traveling from Heathrow terminals 4 or 5.

 How to get from Heathrow to Gatwick

-London Gatwick Airport is located south of London, at about 68 km from Heathrow.
+London Gatwick Airport is located south of London, about 68 km (42.2 miles) from Heathrow.
 Depending on which mode of transportation you pick, transferring can take you between one and two hours.

-The is the easiest and most direct way to transfer from Heathrow to Gatwick is by bus.
-National Express buses depart up to 6 times per hour and the journey takes little over one hour.
-Tickets cost around £25 GBP (around $33 USD) – make sure them to buy them online ahead of time for cheaper deals.
+The easiest and most direct way to transfer from Heathrow to Gatwick is by bus.
+National Express buses depart up to 6 times per hour (there are a total of 30 buses every day) and the journey takes little over one hour.
+Tickets start at £22 GBP (around $26.50 USD) – make sure them to buy them online ahead of time for cheaper deals.

 Taking the train and tube doesn’t make much sense as it is more expensive and it will take you longer, and if you have luggage it’s really not convenient.
-In any case, you’d have to take the Heathrow Express to Paddington and from there the Bakerloo Line to Oxford Circus from where you need to take a Victoria Line train southbound and get off at Victoria.
-Once there, take the Gatwick Express.
-You can get your Gatwick Express tickets here.
+In any case, this is what you’d have to do: take the Heathrow Express to Paddington; then take the Bakerloo Line to Oxford Circus; then a Victoria Line train southbound and get off at Victoria.
+Once at Victoria, take the Gatwick Express.

 Alternatively, take the Piccadilly Line to Green Park, then the Victoria Line to Victoria Station and from there the Gatwick Express.